-of European diseases led to a dramatic decline in the native population.
+Australia apparently had a relatively large population of aborigines when British settlement began in 1788, a number not achieved by Europeans until the 1850's, and after the decline with the English arrival, the aboriginal population has not yet reached the earlier total today.58 As in the Americas, the arrival of European diseases led to a dramatic decline in the native population.
 The British settlement initially began with large numbers of convicts, and while there were attempts to negotiate land purchases with the aborigines, they did not work out and were soon followed by military actions to enable Europeans to acquire land.
 Each Australian state initially had its own land policies, but these tended to become more similar over time.
 While Wakefield had proposed his land policy be applied to all Australia, it was only in South Australia and Western Australia that Wakefield's policy was introduced early in settlement, and in both states it ended within several decades.59 Initially, New South Wales, the most populous of the states, provided large grants to individuals or companies, but over time squatters, whose holdings tended to be small, were able to get permanent title to their land.
-Later it was policy to permit individuals to select between 40 and 320 acres by paying one quarter of the purchase price, the balance to be paid in three years, usually at a minimal price per acre.
-60 There are several ways in which Australia resembled the United States, with a high ratio of land to population leading to the increased ease with which whites acquired land ownership over time.
+Later it was policy to permit individuals to select between 40 and 320 acres by paying onequarter of the purchase price, the balance to be paid in three years, usually at a minimal price per acre.
+60 There are several ways in which the events in Australia resemble those of the United States, particularly in the increased ease with which whites acquired land ownership over time.
 There was also a high percentage of ownership of relatively small farms, although the greater importance of sheep farming in Australia created a demand for larger units to permit pastoral agriculture.
-And, as in the United States, the original natives were pushed from the path of settlement and often relocated on reserves.
+And, as in the U.S., the original natives were pushed from the path of settlement and often relocated on reserves.
 Yet another similarity was the development of a sugar industry in the more tropical areas of both countries.
-This was based at first on some form of coerced labor, slaves in Louisiana before 1860 and indentured Pacific Islanders in Queensland, by the 1870s.61 As elsewhere, these sugarproducing plantations in both nations were considerably larger that was the typical grain farm.
+This was based at first on some form of coerced labor, slaves in Louisiana before 1860 and indentured Pacific Islanders in Queensland, by the 1870's.
+61 As elsewhere, these sugar-producing plantations in both nations were considerably larger that was the typical grain farm.

-New Zealand, settled from Australia in the 1840s, also had a native population-the Maoris-although they did not suffer as severe a demographic decline after the Europeans arrived as did the natives in Australia (and the Americas).
-62 Nevertheless, with the large immigration of whites, the Maoris represented less than 10 percent of the New Zealand population within several decades of white settlement.
-The Maoris reached better accommodation with the British, including selling land to whites, than did the Australian aborigines, but New Zealand remained a nation with a high ratio of land to population.
+New Zealand, settled from Australia in the 1840's, also had a native population - the Maoris- although they did not suffer as severe a demographic decline after the Europeans arrived as did the natives in Australia (and the Americas).62 Nevertheless, with the large immigration of whites, the Maoris represented less than 10 percent of the New Zealand population within several decades of white settlement.
+The Maoris reached better accommodation with the British, including selling land to whites, than did the Australian aborigines.